The Man from MI.5: Plot

 On the French Riviera, British Secret Service agent Bondson and his associate Tidman prepare to rendezvous with Captain Blacker aboard his yacht to take possession of secret papers.
 They are unaware these have been stolen by a frogman, Carl, who has shot Blacker dead and planted a limpet mine on the yacht's hull.
 As Carl makes his escape, the bomb explodes and sinks the yacht.
 Diving down to the wreck, Bondson finds Blacker's body and determines that the papers have been stolen.

 Bondson contacts International Rescue, so Jeff Tracy assigns Lady Penelope to the case.
 After flying to the south of France with Parker, Penelope anonymously contacts Bondson to arrange a meeting.
 Following him to the forest of Digne and pressing a gun behind him so that he cannot see her face, she probes him for information.
 Bondson, who considers International Rescue ideally placed to help due to its advanced technology, explains that the plans of a nuclear device have been stolen.

 From aboard her yacht FAB 2, Penelope decides to set herself up as a target for the killers, posing as model Gayle Williams; she has a newspaper print an article about her determination to expose those behind Blacker's murder.
 She then gives Parker the night off, and he goes ashore to hit a Monte Carlo casino.
 Carl, who has read about "Williams" in the news and intends to kill her, takes a boat out to FAB 2 and abducts Penelope to an empty boathouse.
 He tells her that a bomb will be detonated remotely from the gang's hideout just as a patrol is due to pass the boathouse, distracting the authorities while the gang start the submarine and get away with the papers.

 On the pretence of reapplying her makeup, Penelope activates her compact's concealed videophone and uses sign language to warn Tracy Island of the situation.
 Before she can give details, Carl impatiently knocks the compact to the floor, ties Penelope to a chair, arms the bomb and departs, but with great effort Penelope manages to tip the chair over and verbally relay Carl's plan into the compact's microphone.
 Jeff immediately dispatches Scott in Thunderbird 1 and Virgil and Gordon in Thunderbird 2 to rescue Penelope and stop the gang.
 Scott uses Thunderbird 1s sonar sounding equipment to locate the sub.
 Virgil deploys Thunderbird 2s pod, from which Gordon launches Thunderbird 4.
-Reaching the submarine just before the gang can detonate the bomb, Gordon drills through the hull and floods the cabin with knockout gas, knocking out Carl and his cronies.
+Reaching the submarine just before the gang can detonate the bomb, Gordon drills through the hull and floods the cabin with knockout gas, incapacitating Carl and his cronies.
 As the police patrol passes the boathouse without incident, Scott frees Penelope while Gordon retrieves the papers.
 After Penelope returns the papers to Bondson, she learns from Parker that he got carried away at the casino and gambled away her yacht.